-We all have that one friend who has an uninformed opinion about everything, and supports their every argument by referring to something they saw on the morning show or “in this article I read [on Facebook]”.
+We all have that one friend who has an uninformed opinion about everything, and supports their every argument by referring to something they saw on a morning show or heard from a friend about their friend.

 (Disclaimer: These are actual statements reported to us by our patients over the last 5 years)

 In reality, Thai (and German and British and Australian and American) orthopaedic surgeons are some of the most respected in the world.
-Just within our network of surgeons alone, each specialist holds a fellowship in at least one of advanced orthopaedics, microsurgery or sports medicine at either the University of London, University of Birmingham, University of Kyoto or John Hopkins University in the USA.
+Just within our network of affiliated surgeons alone, each specialist in Thailand holds a fellowship in at least one of advanced orthopaedics, microsurgery or sports medicine at either the University of London, University of Birmingham, University of Kyoto or John Hopkins University in the USA.

-One of our surgeons completed his orthopaedic surgical training in Sydney, but that’s buried deep at the bottom of his resume.
+One of our surgeons completed orthopaedic surgical training in Sydney, but perhaps interestingly that’s not featured on his resume.

-2. “The hospitals in Thailand are in shady back streets”
+2. “The hospitals overseas are tiny shacks or are tucked away in shady backstreets”

-I’m sure you’ve at least driven past a hospital before, and you’ll have noticed that they’re not exactly the size of a backstreet coffee shop.
-Our affiliated hospitals in Thailand (and Germany, for that matter) are parts of large medical precincts, each week welcoming thousands of patients from around the world wheel in and walk out their doors, foyers, emergency departments, wards and (get this) many coffee shops.
+Most people have at least driven past a private multicentre hospital before, and will have noticed that they’re not exactly the size of a backstreet coffee shop.
+Our affiliated hospitals in Thailand (and Germany, for that matter) are parts of large medical precincts, each week welcoming thousands of patients from around the world as they wheel in and walk out of their doors, foyers, emergency departments, wards and… many coffee shops.

-4. “The implants they use in Thailand are old and made from cheap metals”
+4. “The implants used in Thailand are old or made from cheap metals”

 A lot of things are made by Asian manufacturers – that computer in your pocket, for one – but orthopaedic implants really isn’t one of them.

-There is one interesting difference between the orthopaedic implants used in Australia and Thailand, but it’s not what your surgeon may think.
+There is one interesting difference between the orthopaedic implants used in Australia and Thailand, but it’s not what you may have heard.

 The surgeons in Thailand can and do purchase the absolute best, latest generation implants for their patients at a fraction of the price that they’re sold to Australian hospitals for.
-Thanks to this economic slope, local Thai patients are provided orthopaedic surgery without it costing an arm and a leg – ironic pun definitely intended.
+Thanks to this economic gradient, local Thai patients are provided orthopaedic surgery without it costing a Western arm and a leg.

-In fact, the cost of hip replacement in Australia is more expensive than hip replacement surgery anywhere else in the world, second only to the USA.
+In fact, the cost of hip replacement in Australia may be more expensive than hip replacement surgery anywhere else in the world, second only to the USA.

 5. “There’s no aftercare in Thai hospitals”

 In Australia, we’re used to being kicked out of hospital only a few days after surgery.
 This is almost understandable given the burgeoning waiting lists and limited bed numbers in many local hospitals.
-Not to mention, many knee surgery and hip replacement patients worldwide are back on their feet within a couple of days, regardless of whether surgery is performed in Australia or abroad.
+Not to mention, many knee surgery and hip replacement patients are back on their feet within a couple of days, regardless of whether surgery is performed in Australia or abroad.

-Our patients are encouraged to stay at our preferred international hospitals for at least 10-14 days following surgery in Thailand.
-As an inpatient, they’re provided all of the postoperative care, medications and physiotherapy rehabilitation you would expect from a large private hospital.
+In Thailand, our patients are requested to stay at our partnered international hospitals for at least 10-14 days following surgery.
+As an inpatient, patients are provided all of the postoperative care, medications and physiotherapy rehabilitation you would expect from a large private hospital.
 As a result, patients spend their most critical days and weeks of recovery within metres of support from nursing, medical and rehabilitation staff.

-The healthcare industry in Thailand tries to turn a blind eye to these sorts of racist remarks, but they still appreciate the skewed perspective Australians have of Thai hospitals.
+The healthcare industry in Thailand tries to turn a blind eye to these sorts of blindly generalised remarks, but many of these wonderfully dedicated physicians are still plainly aware of these unfortunate assumptions.

-In actual fact, our partnered hospitals have less than half the incidence of infection than the global first-world average.
-And the dreaded methycillin-reistant staphylococcus aureus (MRSA or Golden Staph) infection is almost unheard of in these hospitals – that’s ironically more prevalent in Western hospitals.
+In actual fact, our partnered international hospitals in Bangkok have less than half the incidence of infection than the global first-world average.
+And the dreaded methycillin-resistant staphylococcus aureus (MRSA or Golden Staph) infection is almost unheard of in these hospitals – ironically, MRSA appears to be more prevalent in Western hospitals.

-7. “Things can go wrong when you get home and your Australian doctor won’t be able to help you”
+7. “Things can go wrong when you get home and your Australian doctor won’t help you”

-For those having surgery back in Australia, if you’ve already been marched out of your hospital and sent home, you’ll have to make another appointment with your surgeon and arrange to return to your hospital or surgeon’s office, even to ask seemingly simple questions about each little change in discomfort or mobility.
+For those having surgery back in Australia, if you’ve already been discharged from your hospital and sent home, you’ll have to make another appointment with your surgeon and arrange to return to your hospital or surgeon’s office, even to ask seemingly simple questions about each little change in discomfort or mobility.

-For those having surgery in Thailand, if you’re still relaxing in your private hospital suite after surgery (remember 10-14 days of in-hospital recovery), you’re just a press of a button away from a nurse or doctor addressing even the simplest of concerns.
+For those having surgery in Thailand, while you’re still recovering in your private hospital suite after surgery (remember, 10-14 days of in-hospital recovery is included), you’ll be just a press of a button away from a nurse or doctor addressing even the simplest of concerns.

-Rest assured, just like in Australia, in the unlikely event that revision surgery is required due to any fault of the surgeon or implant this is generally covered offered by your surgeon for free.
+Rest assured, just like in Australia or New Zealand, in the unlikely event that revision surgery is required due to any fault of the surgeon or implant this is generally offered by your surgeon without additional medical fees.

 As for whether or not your local doctor will shun you from care when you return home, imagine this: If you were to break your leg skiing in Switzerland and a Swiss surgeon pinned your leg back together.
-Would you expect to have to travel back to Switzerland for all of your follow-ups?
-Of course not.
+Would you expect to have to travel back to Switzerland every time you had a medical question?

-Orthopaedic surgery is often quietly referred to as the “woodwork of medicine”.
-It’s one of the few surgical areas where the majority of long-term follow-ups are generally left in the capable hands of your general practitioner.
+Specifically, arthroplastic (implant) orthopaedic surgery is one of the handful of surgical fields where the majority of long-term follow-ups are generally deferred to the capable hands of your trusted local general practitioner (GP).

-If your GP doesn’t agree to help you anymore because you had surgery performed by someone they haven’t met, or isn’t even willing to discuss any of the legitimate options possibly available to patients overseas – it might be time to find a new GP.
+If your GP doesn’t agree to help you anymore because you had surgery performed by someone they haven’t met, or isn’t even willing to discuss any of the legitimate options possibly available to patients overseas – it might be time to consider a second opinion.